dpx0/dvsensor/README.md

 ![Export table](images/08.png "Export table")

 Clicking the "home" button in the lower left corner brings you back to the start page.

-## Contributing
-Since this software was developed for the 2023 iGEM competition, it will not be maintained on this GitLab repository beyond the duration of the competition.
-A clone of this repository can be found on github (https://github.com/dpx0) where it may be maintained in the future.
-This software is licensed under the [MIT license](https://opensource.org/license/MIT/), so you are free to copy, modify, and distribute it without restriction.

 ## Authors and acknowledgment
 This software was developed by Daniel Prib (contact: dpx0@mailbox.org, github: https://github.com/dpx0).